 In crisis times such as a pandemic, the value of safely moving critical goods significantly increases, so we are seeing accelerated AV deployments.

 In the trucking sector, TuSimple is starting to sell their technology to logistics operators, enabling fully autonomous cargo movements from hub to hub over US highways, promising real savings in cost and time.

 At the local scale, Nuro is set to be California’s first driverless delivery service and will be carrying groceries and medicine to local communities.

 If we are moving people, the environment becomes more important.
 Controlled, campus environments carry a lower risk than uncontrolled, mixed use environments.

 Back in 2018, we saw US-based AV start-up, Voyage, secure an exclusive, multi-year license to deploy an autonomous ride-sharing service at the largest retirement community in the world in Florida.
 This is a simpler and slower environment for AVs that can still benefit thousands of people.

 These are both examples of lower risk, high-value deployments of the technology that are facilitated by a simpler operating domain.

 And we must utilise modelling and simulation

 This rapidly emerging market requires a sophisticated approach to decision making, especially if the potential benefits are to be fully realised.

-But how do you make such critical business decisions when you’re innovating into the unknown with different environments?
-Black box AI-based optimisation tools don’t fully explore and uncover the different trade-offs you’re making, whilst data analytics look back at historical trends that aren’t useful for assessing disruptive futures.
+But how do you make such critical business decisions when you are innovating into the unknown with different environments?
+Black box AI-based optimisation tools do not fully explore and uncover the different trade-offs you are making, whilst data analytics look back at historical trends that are not useful for assessing disruptive futures.